MakeNModify/RandomShares/TuyaToESPHome/README.md

+Edit: later saw that ther is also an led and button we can use, i added it to the example configuration
 # How to flash ESPHome onto Tuya devices
 Here I show my method of converting tuya wifi devices to ESPHome devices.
 This can be done with most tuya devices.
 This USB Switch is a relatively simple example but what is done here also applies for more complicated hardware.